kermitt2/grobid/doc/Grobid-docker.md

 See for instance [here](https://stackoverflow.com/a/36982696) for allocating to the Docker machine more than the default RAM on `macos` with command lines.

-### pdfalto zombie processes

-When running docker without an init process, the pdfalto processes will be hang as zombie eventually filling up the machine.
-The docker solution is to use `--init` as parameter when running the image.
-The solution shipped with the current Dockerfile, using [tini](https://github.com/krallin/tini) provides the correct init process to cleanup killed processes, but do not forget the `-init` parameter :)

 ## Building an image

 The following part is normally for development purposes.
 You can use the official stable docker images from the docker HUB as described above.